somedatapacket/docs.humio.com/content/parsers/_index.md

 weight: 650
 ---

-When you send logs and metric to Humio for ingestion it needs to be parsed before it is stored in a repository. _This is the case for all input channels except Humio's Ingest API, which stores data as-is._
+When you send logs and metrics to Humio for ingestion it needs to be parsed before it is stored in a repository. _This is the case for all input channels except Humio's structured ingest endpoint which stores data as-is._

 A parser takes text as input, it can be structured text (like JSON) or unstructured text (like syslog or application stdout).
 It then extracts fields which are